xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/general_settings/storefront.md

 order: 110
 published: true
 ---
-Most of the general settings that define the way your store looks and functions can be found in the section **Store setup > Cart & checkout** (the tab **General**):
+The way your customers will see products and add them to cart in the storefront will depend on the settings specified in the Customer Zone settings section of the **Store setup > Cart & checkout**  (the tab **General**) page in the Admin area:

 ![general_settings.png]({{site.baseurl}}/attachments/ref_qAZlJxZm/general_settings.png)

-Below you can find some of the settings explained.
+The settings that you can configure here are as follows:

 *   **How to show out of stock products** : This setting allows you to specify whether out-of-stock products should be visible to customers on the storefront.
 The following options are available: